-As documented in PRDOH's Citizen Participation Plan, PRDOH will openly communicate and advertise the Action Plan and program updates and modifications in accordance with the policies set forth in the aforementioned Plan to ensure meaningful participation and input from the public.27
+As documented in PRDOH's Citizen Participation Plan, PRDOH will openly communicate and advertise the Action Plan and program updates and modifications in accordance with the policies set forth in the aforementioned Plan to ensure meaningful participation and input from all sectors and population groups around Puerto Rico.
+30 PRDOH is committed to implementing the policies and procedures in its Citizen Participation Plan which will ensure community participation in the development of CDBG-DR/MIT Programs.